Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 Because you’re working with a new customer, you want to ask for some of their information to place in the system and create a history for them.

 New Customer Information Confirmation:

-After customer tells you why they’re calling
+To be used after a customer tells you why they’re calling:

 - “Absolutely.
 Before we go ahead and take care of that, could I please have your order #?”

 - “Sure thing.
 Before I go ahead and check on your [product name], could I please have your name, phone number, and address to confirm the order?”

 - “Thanks for that, [customer name], now I just want to confirm that we’re talking about your order of [product name] that was purchased on [date].
 Is that right?”